will118/EPL-DB/README.md

 ## README is out of date.

-### An assortment of Arsenal parsers

 > Almost entirely built for 1920x1200

-Basically, scrapes articles I want off of Arsenal.com which was a few hours of work.

-Then where most of the work is the "second screen" one-page thing.

 I wanted marginally relevant information to have on my other/second screen during a match.

+That is the "second screen" one-page thing.

+Also scrapes articles I want off of Arsenal.com which was a few hours of work.

 - League table as it stands
 - Our team, their team including subs and when people are subbed off.